Jeanfrançois Prins

-Jeanfrançois Prins (born February 18, 1967) is a Belgian jazz guitarist, composer, vocalist and record producer.
+Jeanfrançois Prins (born 18 February 1967) is a Belgian jazz guitarist, composer, vocalist and record producer.
 He has spent many years between New York City and Berlin where he was leading the Jazz Guitar departments in both music universities (UdK and HfM Hanns Eisler) for a total of 12 years.
 Upon his return to Belgium in 2016, he became the CEO of the GAM Records label in 2017.

 Career

 Jeanfrançois Prins began playing guitar when at eighteen years of age.
 A year later, he formed a band and performed in Brussels.
-His mentor was Toots Thielemans, who was known as a harmonica player but has started his career as a jazz guitarist.
+His mentor was Toots Thielemans, who was known worldwide as a harmonica player but has started his career as a jazz guitarist.
 Other influences of Prins include jazz artists Lee Konitz, Miles Davis, and Kenny Werner.